 By Me Marianne Dessureault

-Please note that the information contained in this newsletter may be of legal nature, but does not constitute a legal advice.
+The information in this newsletter may be of juridical nature, but it is not juridical advice.